How Your Donation Makes a Difference

 The building project is estimated to cost $21.5million.
 Our share of the cost is estimated at $6.5million after funding from the Ministry of Education and Ministry of Social and Family Development.

-Rainbow Centre is a registered charity with the Registry of Societies and an Institution of a Public Character under the Charities Act.
+Established in 1987, Rainbow Centre is a registered charity and Institution of a Public Character.